openshift/release/docs/dptp-triage-sop/infrastructure-jobs.md

 2. The status code hints about what kind of error was encountered: `status code 404 not one of [200]` hints that one of the entities was not found (and so likely does not exist).
 3. Confirm the existence of `some-user` by visiting https://github.com/some-user
-4. Ping `@dpp-triage` to remove the user from their Peribolos configuration.
+4. Ping `@triage-dpp` to remove the user from their Peribolos configuration.

 ## `periodic-openshift-release-fast-forward`